WomeninLogic/RecordedTalks/README.md

-# Women In Logic Recorded Talks
+# Valeria de Paiva Recorded Talks

 A place to keep info about Women in Logic https://www.womeninlogic.org/